tkdevops-commit/digital-tools/README.md

 - Overlay graphic editors
 - Third party visual and video editing platforms

-*Constantly reviewing and adding features as this is a personal project
+*Constantly reviewing and adding features to this personal project as this is something I work on in my free time.

 ---